nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 while the appointment list only refers to what is currently displayed on screen, see [Interface of ParentPal](#interface-of-parentpal).

 **Q**: Why is your application named *ParentPal*? <br>
-**A**: It is named *ParentPal* because it aims to be a 'pal' to the busy parents who need help managing their kids' schedules and important contacts.
+**A**: It is named *ParentPal* because it aims to be a 'pal' to the busy parents who need help with managing their kids' schedules and important contacts.

 --------------------------------------------------------------------------------------------------------------------